maxlefou/gjapi_python/README.md

 Original file by vncastanheira@gmail.com version 1.1

-#### This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License
+#### This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License.
+If you don't want to read all the license but need to mainly know what it means, go to the following page: https://tldrlegal.com/license/gnu-lesser-general-public-license-v3-(lgpl-3)

 This is a script and a sample that lets you use Game Jolt trophies and scoring in your Ren'Py games.
 You can find a sample game that uses it here: https://github.com/maxlefou/GameJolt_API_for_RenPy_Sample_Game If you are new with python and Ren'Py coding, I suggest you to get an eye on the sample game's code while reading this README file.
 You can also get the sample game compiled in the url here: http://gamejolt.com/games/game-jolt-api-for-ren-py-sample-game/127112